 - 1. The walking route is relatively flat, with just a couple of short (but fairly steep) slopes. - 2.
-There are no stiles, just a couple of gates and a short flight of steps. - 3.
-The paths are a mixture of tarmac pavements, quiet lanes and a stone/gravel old railway line. - 4.
-The area is surrounded by woodland so leaf drop can make the paths a little muddy in winter but the mud is never deep.
+There are no stiles, just a couple of gates and a short flight of steps.
+The paths are a mixture of tarmac pavements, quiet lanes and a stone/gravel old railway line.
+The area is surrounded by woodland so leaf drop can make the paths a little muddy in winter but the mud is never deep. - 3.
+The return leg follows a long stretch of a narrow pavement alongside a fairly busy road.
+At a couple of points the narrow pavement disappears completely to accommodate properties which sit directly on the road, so take care of traffic here. - 4.
+If you would rather avoid the long stretch of pavement walking, you can simply retrace your steps from the outward leg instead.